devs-group/wagtail-nuxt/README.md

 ## Credentials

-Credentials for the dev setup containing only insensitive test data.
+Default Credentials for the dev setup containing only insensitive test data.
+It is advised to change these in the .env.dist and .env files.

 <a id="orgc6c10a9"></a>